 - Structure potentially, although it might be hard to define it with only 2 minutes of listening.
 You can comment on phrasing and the structure of the melody or suggest what you think it might be based on the period.

-It might be a good idea to add a conclusion at the end because it is a good writing approach and helps you to round things off and brings everything together in a final conclusion.
+It might be a good idea to add a conclusion at the end because it is a good writing approach and helps you to round things off.

-Start with something from the Anthology as I am sure you can link most unfamiliar pieces back to something you already.
-Once you have a piece from the anthology that you think sounds like the unfamiliar piece, you will open the door for all the Wider Listening you have covered for that piece.
+The best place to start is with something from the Anthology.
+The Unfamiliar question will link to one of the Areas of Study from the Anthology.
+Once you have a piece that you think sounds like the unfamiliar piece, you will open the door for all the Wider Listening you have covered.
 But start with the anthology as it will tell you in the question which Area of Study the piece links to.